TheBugFather/PyWordlist-Toolset/README.md

 ## Installation
 - Run the setup.py script to build a virtual environment and install all external packages in the created venv.

-> Example:<br>
-> python3 setup.py "venv name"
+> Example: `python3 setup.py venv`

 - Once virtual env is built traverse to the (Scripts-Windows or bin-Linux) directory in the environment folder just created.
-- For Windows in the Scripts directory, for execute the "activate" script to activate the virtual environment.
+- For Windows in the Scripts directory, for execute the `./activate` script to activate the virtual environment.
 - For Linux in the bin directory, run the command `source activate` to activate the virtual environment.

 ## How to use